tadasant/strand-api/README.md

 `02_collectstatic`, which copies all files from the static folder into the `STATIC_ROOT` directory.

-In order to have access to the `STATIC_ROOT` directory, which we have set to be an S3 bucket, we use the instance role assigned to instances that run our application called `portal-elasticbeanstalk-staging-role`.
+In order to have access to the `STATIC_ROOT` directory, which we have set to be an S3 bucket, we use the instance role assigned to instances that run our application.

 ### Steps

 1. Install the Elastic Beanstalk command line interface - instructions [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).

 2. Run `eb init` to initialize the repository on your local machine.
-You should be able to select `portal` as the application and `portal-staging` as the environment.
+You should be able to select `Strand API` as the application and `api-staging` as the environment.

 3. Run `eb deploy` to deploy the application to staging.